complight/complight.github.io/docs/documentation/year_at_a_glance_2025.md

 <figure markdown>
   ![Image title](../publications/media/multitasking_perceptual_graphics_teaser.png){ width="900" }
-  <figcaption> Given RGB images and text-prompts, our model performs text-described perceptual tasks in a single inference step.
-Simply daisy-chaining multiple models or training dedicated models can lead to model management issues and exhaust computational resources.
-In contrast, our flexible method unlocks consistent high quality perceptual effects with reasonable compute, supporting various permutations at varied intensities using adjectives in text prompts (e.g. mildly, lightly).
-Text-guidance provides ease of use for dynamic requirements such as creative processes. </figcaption>
+  <figcaption> Given RGB images and text-prompts, our model performs text-described perceptual tasks in a single inference step.</figcaption>
 </figure>

 A significant achievement during his internship was the development of a single deep learning model that could modify images according to text prompts.
 This enabled a unified approach for computer graphics applications across immersive displays such as virtual reality headsets, augmented reality glasses, and 3D desktop displays.